Inspired, with purpose.

 Education and Evolution

 For the most part, my work has moved away from physical media in recent years, though traditional drawing is still my most cherished pastime.
-Also, my digital artmaking depends on and is greatly benefitted by the solid foundation provided my many years of traditional drawing and learning.

 Want to know more?

 If you'd like to find out more about me or my work, you can view a selected portfolio, or I'd love to hear from you.
 You can also sign up to receive updates, so you're always in the know!